mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/air-gapped/index.md

 ## Install on Konvoy

-1. Adapt the configuration file for the air-gapped deployment by changing the `.apps.kommander` section.
+1. Adapt the configuration file created from running `kommander install --init > install.yaml` for the air-gapped deployment by changing the `.apps.kommander` section.
 Ensure you use the actual version number everywhere `${VERSION}` appears:

     ```yaml
     apiVersion: config.kommander.mesosphere.io/v1alpha1